 If the channel switch located on the right side is on A, the headphones will play the DVD or auxiliary device.
 See "Stereo RCA Jacks" later in this section for more information.
 If the channel switch is on B, the headphones will play the rear seat audio system.
-See "Rear Seat Audio (Vehicles with the Entertainment System)" in the Index for more information.
+See Rear Seat Audio (RSA) (Without Entertainment System) on page 3-98 or Rear Seat Audio (RSA) (With Entertainment System) on page 3-100 for more information.